 They will be linked to the analysis of four areas:

-The results of these activities will be one of the essential activities of the final conference to crown the project.
+These activities will be one of the essential activities of the final conference to crown the project.